 There are currently no FDA- or EMA-approved products for the treatment of EBV+ PTLD.
 However, some marketed products and therapies are used off-label in the treatment of EBV+ PTLD, such as rituximab and combination chemotherapy regimens.
-In addition, a number of companies and academic institutions are developing drug candidates for EBV+ PTLD and other EBV-associated diseases including: Viracta Therapeutics, Inc., which is conducting a Phase 1b/2 clinical study for nanatinostat (formerly named tractinostat, or VRx-3996) in combination with antiviral drug valganciclovir in relapsed/refractory EBV+ lymphomas, AlloVir (formerly known as ViraCyte), which has completed a Phase 2 clinical study for Viralym-M (ALVR105), an allogeneic, multivirus T-cell product that targets five viruses including EBV and is planning to initiate several Phase 3 studies in the next year and Tessa Therapeutics Pte Ltd., or Tessa, which is developing an allogeneic CD30-CAR EBV-specific T cell product that is based on an ongoing Phase 1 clinical study of allogeneic EBVSTs in EBV-associated lymphomas (MABEL).
+In addition, a number of companies and academic institutions are developing product candidates for EBV+ PTLD and other EBV-associated diseases including: Viracta Therapeutics, Inc., which is conducting a Phase 1b/2 clinical study for nanatinostat (formerly named tractinostat, or VRx-3996) in combination with antiviral drug valganciclovir in relapsed/refractory EBV+ lymphomas; AlloVir (formerly known as ViraCyte), which has completed a Phase 2 clinical study for Viralym-M (ALVR105), an allogeneic, multi-virus T-cell product that targets six viruses in allogeneic HSCT recipients with ≥1 treatment-refractory infection, including EBV, and is planning to initiate several Phase 3 studies for CMV, AdV and Virus-Associated Hemorrhagic-Cystitis, as well as a Phase 1b/2 proof of concept trial for the prevention of BKV, CMV, AdV, EBV, HHV06 and JCV; and Tessa Therapeutics Pte Ltd., which has a Phase 3 autologous EBV-specific T-cell therapy (TT10) and a preclinical product candidate that is an allogeneic CD30-targeted CAR EBV-specific T-cell therapy.

-Competition in the MS market is high with at least seventeen therapies, including three generics, approved for the treatment of relapsing-remitting multiple sclerosis, or RRMS, in the U.S. and EU.
-There are many competitors in the RRMS market, including major multi-national fully-integrated pharmaceutical companies and established biotechnology companies.
-Most recently, Mayzent® (siponimod), marketed by Novartis and Mavenclad® (cladribine), marketed by EMD Serono were approved for the treatment of relapsing forms of MS in the U.S. There are numerous development candidates in Phase 3 studies for RRMS including TG Therapeutics' anti-CD20 monoclonal antibody ublituximab and J&J/Actelion's next-generation sphingosine 1-phosphate receptor (S1PR) agonist ponesimod.
-Novartis' anti-CD20 monoclonal antibody ofatumumab has completed its Phase 3 study and plans to file for regulatory approval in the future.
-There are also several therapeutic candidates awaiting FDA and/or EMA regulatory approval including Biogen's diroximel fumarate (trade name - Vumerity, a next-generation oral fumarate) and Celgene's ozanimod, an S1PR1 and S1PR5 agonist.
+Competition in the MS market is high with at least 20 therapies, including four generics or bioequivalents, approved for the treatment of relapsing forms of MS (RMS), including clinically isolated syndrome, relapsing-remitting disease (RRMS) and active secondary progressive disease, in the U.S. and EU.
+There are many competitors in the RMS market, including major multi-national fully-integrated pharmaceutical companies and established biotechnology companies.
+Most recently, Kesimpta® (anti-CD20 monoclonal antibody), marketed by Novartis, was approved in the U.S. for the treatment of RMS, and a decision for its approval for treatment of the same indication in the EU is expected in the first half of 2021.
+Additionally, Mayzent® (siponimod), marketed by Novartis, is approved in the EU for the same indication.
+There are numerous development candidates in Phase 3 studies for RMS including TG Therapeutics' anti-CD20 monoclonal antibody ublituximab and EMD Serono's Bruton's tyrosine kinase (BTK) inhibitor, evobrutinib.
+Johnson & Johnson has completed Phase 3 studies of its sphingosine-1-phosphate receptor 1 (S1P1) modulator, ponesimod, and has sought regulatory approval in the U.S. and EU.